HOME • SEARCH • EMAIL • ABOUT

 Botany

-An erect tree, growing to a height of about 25 meters.
-Leaves are opposite, slightly hairy, oblong, about 10 cm long and 3 cm wide, with numerous parallel and closely set veins.
-Panicles are shorter orequal to the leaves in length, erect or standing from the upper leaf axils.
-Flowers are creamy white, about 2 cm across.
+Bitangol is an erect tree, growing to a height of about 25 meters.
+Leaves are opposite, slightly hairy, oblong, about 10 centimeters long and 3 centimeters wide, with numerous parallel and closely set veins.
+Panicles are shorter or equal to the leaves in length, erect or ascending from the upper leaf axils.
+Flowers are creamy white, about 2 centimeters across.
 Fruit is ellipsoid.

 Distribution